chrstphlbr/pa/README.md

 Each histogram value corresponds to one CSV row, and the occurrences of this value is defined by `value_count`.
 12. `value` is the performance metric with a certain `unit`

+**IMPORTANT**: the input files must be sorted by `benchmark` and `params`, otherwise the tool will not work correctly.
+This is because input files can be *large* and, therefore, *pa* works on file input streams.

 ### Output File